joshtynjala/actionscript-3.0-developers-guide/security/full-screen-mode-security.md

 For content that is running in a browser, keyboard usage is restricted in full-screen mode.
 In Flash Player 9, only keyboard shortcuts that return the application to normal mode, such as pressing the Escape key, are supported.
-Users can’t enter text in text fields or navigate around the screen.
+Users can't enter text in text fields or navigate around the screen.
 In Flash Player 10 and later, certain non-printing keys (specifically the arrow keys, space, and Tab key) are supported.
 However, text input is still prohibited.